zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 If someone says, “I want to do my part,” that perso n wants to help the group do something.
 Not everything, but what that person thi nks would be his responsibility or his part of the work that needs t o be done.
 Marta wants to do her part to stop wasting food.
 But she says, “I draw the line at eating spoiled meat.”
 The expression “to draw (draw) the line” means to i ndicate that you will not do anything beyond a certain point.
 You are indicating  the limits of something.
 You are saying how much you will accept and what you wo n’t accept.

 Notice she says, “I will draw the line at,” and the n she says, “eating spoiled meat.”
-What she’s saying here is that she’s not goi ng to eat spoil meat.
+What she’s saying here is that she’s not going to eat spoil meat.
 That’s the limit to what she will do in terms of stopping food waste.
 She won’t do that.
 She’s drawing the line at this particular action – eating “spoiled” (spoiled) meat.
 “Spoiled food” is food that you can no longer eat, usually because it is too old and has become what we would describe as “rotten” ( rotten).
 If food is “rotten,” it will make you sick if you eat it.

  Sometimes we use that adjective “rotten” when we’re  talking about a person who misbehaves, or who does things wrong or acts badly.
 You may talk about a “rotten child” – a child who is always screaming an d causing problems and not being very nice.
 There was a famous punk rock star of the 1970s called Johnny Rotten.
 Well, here we’re not talking about rock sta rs.
 We’re talking about food that you should not eat, and Marta doesn’t want to eat food that is spoiled or rotten.